Devilish Meatballs A recipe from Spyglass Rooftop Bar

 When and where was the first meatball made?
 It’s one of the great mysteries of life — no one really knows.
 Early recipes for Roman isicia (meatballs) are attributed to ancient gastronome Apicius.
 We do know that the meatball is a hit in every culture, as a multitude of variations abound across the globe: You’ll enjoy a polpette in Italy, a kofta in India, a kufta in Armenia, a bakso in Indonesia and a köttbullar in Sweden.

-At Spyglass® Rooftop Bar, we enjoy kicking flavors up a notch, and our version — Devilish Meatballs — lives up to its name.
+At Spyglass Rooftop Bar atop Archer Hotel New York, we enjoy experimenting with ingredients and recipes, switching things up and kicking flavors up a notch.
+Awhile back, our menu featured Devilish Meatballs — and boy, did they live up to their name.
 They’re large, deep-fried meatballs stuffed with burrata cheese and served with a spicy cherry tomato sauce.
-This recipe makes approximately six large meatballs.
+While not available on our current menu, they’re simple to make at home.
+This recipe makes approximately six large (devilishly good) meatballs.

 - 20m prep time

 - 3 teaspoons kosher salt